Twins Hit 3 Homers, Beat Royals 8-4 To Salvage DH Split

+MINNEAPOLIS (AP) — Adalberto Mejia made the most of his brief stint back in the majors with the Minnesota Twins by getting his first big-league win.

-MINNEAPOLIS (AP) — Robbie Grossman, Max Kepler and Chris Gemenez all homered to help the Minnesota Twins beat the Kansas City Royals 8-4 in the second game Sunday to salvage a split of a doubleheader.
+Robbie Grossman, Max Kepler and Chris Gimenez all homered to help Mejia and the Twins beat the Kansas City Royals 8-4 in the second game Sunday to salvage a split of a doubleheader.

+Mejia (1-1) was the Twins’ 26th active player for the second game and allowed three runs in seven innings, on two home runs by Salvador Perez — who also went deep in the first game.

+Mejia’s reward for his first win?
+A trip back to Triple-A Rochester.

 Grossman and Kepler each hit two-run homers in the first inning, and Brian Dozier had an RBI double in the second off Ian Kennedy (0-4) in his first game back from the disabled list.

-Minnesota’s offense helped left-hander Adalberto Mejia (1-1) earn his first career big league win.
-Mejia was the Twins’ 26th active player for the second game and allowed three runs in seven innings, on two home runs by Salvador Perez — who also went deep in the first game.

-Brandon Moss hit two of Kansas City’s four home runs, and Perez and Jorge Bonifacio each hit two-run homers to lead the Royals to a 6-4 win earlier in the day.
+Brandon Moss hit two of Kansas City’s four home runs in the opener of the doubleheader, and Perez and Jorge Bonifacio each hit two-run homers to lead the Royals to a 6-4 win earlier in the day.

 With the split, the Twins are now 7-1 on the year against the Royals.
 Kansas City’s win in the first game snapped a seven-game losing streak against Minnesota.